Matt Sheldon: Wisconsin Badgers (1997–2000)

-St. Louis Rams (2001-05)
+St. Louis Rams (2001–05)

 Sheldon held several coaching positions on the Rams’ staff under head coach Mike Martz.
 Over Sheldon's five years in St. Louis, the Rams made the playoffs three times, including an appearance in Super Bowl XXXVI in the 2001 NFL season.
 His duties with the Rams varied from special teams to defensive backs to linebackers, including special assignments and research for offense, defense, special teams and head coaches Mike Martz and Joe Vitt.

-From 2001-03, Sheldon worked on the Rams’ defensive coaching staff under defensive coordinator Lovie Smith.
+From 2001 to 2003, Sheldon worked on the Rams’ defensive coaching staff under defensive coordinator Lovie Smith.
 The 2001 Rams defeated the Philadelphia Eagles in the NFC Championship Game and advanced to Super Bowl XXXVI, where they lost to the New England Patriots.
 The high-performing offense was led by 2001 NFL Most Valuable Player Kurt Warner and AP Offensive Player of the Year Marshall Faulk, among others.
 Martz employed an offensive philosophy based on the “Air Coryell” system, made famous in the 1970s and 80s by then-San Diego Chargers head coach Don Coryell.
 The defensive side, where Sheldon worked as defensive assistant/quality control coach, featured Hall of Fame cornerback Aeneas Williams, linebacker London Fletcher, and defensive ends Grant Wistrom and Leonard Little, among others.

-The 2001 season concluded the Rams’ three-year run (1999-2001) as “The Greatest Show on Turf,” considered by many among the top offensive stretches in NFL history.
+The 2001 season concluded the Rams’ three-year run (1999–2001) as “The Greatest Show on Turf,” considered by many among the top offensive stretches in NFL history.
 In each of the three seasons, the Rams’ offense: